-- Supported/partnered with organizations such as Association for the Advancement of Creative Musicians (AACM) & Music of the Unsung America
+- Supported/completed multi-year cycles with organizations such as Association for the Advancement of Creative Musicians (AACM) & Music of the Unsung America

-- Engaged in numerous conversations with artists, presenters, leaders, and donors about achieving greater equity for artists, e.g. Performing Arts Alliance
+- Engaged in numerous conversations with artists, presenters, leaders, and donors about achieving greater equity for artists, plus advocacy through the Performing Arts Alliance

 - Hired Nonprofit HR support (BIPOC led)